ariagaming/primordial-ui/README.md

 after-thought.
 If you encounter things which do not work or don't work well, please open a ticket and we'll try and get those things fixed as soon as possible.

+## This is Ugly!

+Yes, I understand.
+Primordial's basic controls are ugly.
+This is all according to plan.
+Primordial is not meant to provide great looking components, other libraries can do that.
+I can recommend plenty of them, MaterialUI, antd and many others provide beautiful components for building your applications.
+Primordial provides a functional Wrapper which you can use to work with these components.